genomicsclass/book/pages/more_help.md

 ## SEQanswers and Biostars

-These two websites are incredibly useful to getting feedback on genomics experiments and data analysis tips.
+These are both very useful for getting feedback on genomics experiments and getting data analysis tips.

-[SEQanswers](http://seqanswers.com/) is "an information resource and user-driven community focused on all aspects of next-generation genomics".
+- [SEQanswers](http://seqanswers.com/) is "an information resource and user-driven community focused on all aspects of next-generation genomics".
 They say "The site will always attempt to cater to everyone, regardless of scientific background or knowledge."
 SEQanswers also has a wiki listing many various [software packages for genomics data analysis](http://seqanswers.com/wiki/Software).

-[Biostars](https://www.biostars.org/) is a website focused on "bioinformatics, computational genomics and biological data analysis"

-They say: No question is too trivial or too "newbie".
+- [Biostars](https://www.biostars.org/) is a website focused on "bioinformatics, computational genomics and biological data analysis" They say: "No question is too trivial or too 'newbie'."

 ## Bioconductor mailing list